enilsen16/Eefgilm/README.md

 ---

 ## Installation
-The simplest way to install Eefgilm is to
+The simplest way to install Eefgilm is to run this command:
-Run this command:

      gem install eefgilm